Abdallah-Ragab/bypass-jsdelivr-block/readme.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the GNU General Public License v3.0 License.
 See the LICENSE file for details.